invictus-ir/Invictus-AWS/README.md

 `$python3 main.py -r eu-west-3 -s 1,3 -w local`
 *Mind that the CloudTrail logs, if existing, will be written both locally and in a S3 bucket as the analysis step needs the logs to be in a bucket.*

-**Acquire data from all region, beginning by eu-west-3, with all the steps (1,2,3) and with results written in a S3 Bucket.** :
+**Acquire data from all region, beginning by eu-west-3, with all the default steps (1,2,3) and with results written in a S3 Bucket.** :
 `$python3 main.py -A eu-west-3`

 **Analyze CloudTrail logs using the tool default database and table.** :